gate-computer/gate/Security.md

 ### 3. Seccomp sandbox

-The process has [seccomp](https://en.wikipedia.org/wiki/Seccomp) enabled with a very restrictive filter, so even if the WebAssembly sandbox could be breached, arbitrary system calls cannot be made.
+The process has [seccomp](https://en.wikipedia.org/wiki/Seccomp) enabled with a very restrictive filter, so even if the WebAssembly sandbox could be breached or the runtime functions are buggy, arbitrary system calls cannot be made.

 Possible operations: